Anku5hk/Programmers_guide_to_Python/book.md

 print(my_ins1 + my_ins2) # 312
 print(my_ins1 - my_ins2) # 12
 ```
 3. **Method overriding**: Use same named functions but inside different classes.
 Two classes can have same named functions, but the functionality might differ with their class.
 Useful for handling the operation from a common interface/function.
+This functionality can also be referred as "Duck Typing".
+It is a feature of "dynamic languages", it means directly(by not caring about exceptions) calling methods on objects without checking their types.
 ```Python
 ## Method Overriding
 class ListHandler: